Michelle Sagara: The Sun Sword

 Sixteen years after the events of The Sacred Hunt, the Empire of Essalieyan and the Dominion of Annagar are at war due to machinations of the Kialli.
 The resulting struggle for power will define the lives of those who would bring an end to the Kialli threat.
 Events laid out in The Sacred Hunt are referenced, but are not necessary to follow the story.

-The House Wars series intersects the Sun Sword series in the Essalieyan universe.
-Michelle Sagara published a synopsis of the Sun Sword series for readers of House Wars to give necessary background.
+The House War series intersects The Sun Sword series in the Essalieyan universe.
+Michelle Sagara published a synopsis of The Sun Sword series to give necessary background to readers of The House War.